 Our foster carers receive a generous package of pay and allowances, plus perks and benefits to help the household budget go further.

 We offer free specialist training to give everyone the skills and confidence they need to support vulnerable young people.
 This begins with our foundation Skills to Foster programme and includes a whole range of specialist training courses, some of which are mandatory and some of which foster carers can opt to do.

 All foster carers have regular contact with their supervising social worker and the support of their wider local team, including therapeutic care professionals, psychologists and more.
 Carer support groups add to the feeling that you’ve got a strong, supportive family at your back.

-How long will it take to be approved as a sibling foster carer?
+How long will it take to be approved as an emergency foster carer?

-It normally takes around four months to become approved as a foster carer as – it’s a very detailed and thorough process.
+It normally takes around four months to become approved as a foster carer because the process is very detailed and thorough.

-However, with more than 8,000 children nationally waiting for foster carers, National Fostering Group has pioneered a faster way of getting certain people approved.
+However, with more than 8,000 children nationally waiting for foster carers, National Fostering Group has pioneered a way of getting certain people approved faster.

 This fast-track process can take as little as two months in some cases.
 It isn’t about cutting corners, but using online and virtual platforms, prompt checks and more intensive meeting schedules to achieve faster approvals.